donmcbrien/RedBlackTree/README.md

     // display like a tree

 ### Usage
-To use a tree, make your record type conform to RedBlackTreeRecordProtocol by adding an extension with a computable property called redBlackTreeKey which conforms to RedBlackTreeKeyProtocol and make your key type conform to RedBlackTreeKeyProtocol by adding the two required computable variables governing duplicates and a method to describe ordering:
+To use a tree, make your record type conform to RedBlackTreeRecordProtocol by adding an extension with a computable property called redBlackTreeKey which conforms to RedBlackTreeKeyProtocol and make your key type conform to RedBlackTreeKeyProtocol by adding the required computable variable governing duplicates and a method to describe ordering:

     extension MyRecordType: RedBlackTreeRecordProtocol {
        public typealias RedBlackTreeKey = MyKeyType